rgwch/novelist/README.md

     notes.md
 </pre>

+Novelist will always keep several copies of every book: bookname.novel_1 to bookname.novel_5 are updated with every save.
+And every day a new bookname_yy-mm-dd.novel is created with the current contents at the first save of that day.

 ## Limitations

 Not multiuser capable.
 Only one client can work on any book at a time.
 It is possible, however to have several clients connected with one server, each working on their own book.